Community Fibre vs Hyperoptic broadband

 Winner: Community Fibre offer symmetrical upload speeds on all of their broadband packages, as well as an even faster 3Gbps plan option, although Hyperoptic guarantee minimum broadband speeds.

-Community Fibre also offer customers the option of a multi-gigabit broadband plan if they decide they really need it, which is also surprisingly reasonably priced at £50 per month for 3Gbps download speeds.
+Community Fibre also offer customers the option of a multi-gigabit broadband plan if they decide they really need it, although few residential customers will.

 Here are Community Fibre's average broadband speeds: